iloveicedgreentea/GoWatchIt/readme.md

 1) Plex edition metadata.
 Set this from your server in the Plex UI
 2) Looking at the file name if it contains `Unrated, Ultimate, Theatrical, Extended, Director, Criterion`

 There is no other reliable way to get the edition.
-If an edition is not matched, BEQ will fail to load for safety reasons (different editions have different mastering, etc).
+If an edition is not matched, BEQ will fail to load for safety reasons (different editions have different masterings, etc).
 If a BEQCatalog entry has a blank edition, then edition will not matter and it will match based on the usual criteria.

 If you find repeated match failures because of editions, open a github issue with debug logs of you triggering `media.play`

 ### HDMI Sync Automation
+*Coming soon*
 This application supports automatically waiting until HDMI sync is complete.

 Have you ever started something in Plex only to hear audio but see a black screen for 10 seconds?
 Then everyone in your theater makes fun of you and you cry yourself to sleep?
 This application will prevent that.